Indian Diabetic Diet Chart: Expert Recommended For Better Blood Sugar Control

 Are There Any Indian Sweets That Diabetics Can Eat?

 While traditional Indian sweets are often high in sugar, some diabetic-friendly options exist.
-Look for sweets made with sugar substitutes, nuts, seeds, or whole grains like jaggery (unrefined cane sugar) in moderation.
+Look for sweets made with nuts, seeds, or whole grains, and sugar substitutes like jaggery (unrefined cane sugar) in moderation.
 Consult a dietician for personalized recommendations.

 Which fruit is good for diabetes patients?

-Some good fruits for diabetes include berries (such as strawberries, blueberries, and raspberries), apples, citrus fruits (like oranges and grapefruits), and kiwi.
+Some low GI fruits for diabetes include berries (such as strawberries, blueberries, and raspberries), apples, citrus fruits (like oranges and grapefruits), and kiwi.

 These fruits are low in carbs and high in fiber, which can help manage blood sugar levels.
 However, you must monitor your portion sizes to maintain stable blood sugar levels.